richafnu/Viva/Viva/learning/provider-permissions.md

 You can control access to all catalog and content from a provider so a specific set of user groups can discover the content in Viva Learning.
 Content from a provider is discoverable by everyone in your organization, by default.
 When content is shown to everyone, the access column displays "Public."

+As an admin, you can delete and reconfigure any provider, as needed.
+After you apply permissions, a provider's content becomes visible to the selected group.
+After you remove permissions, the provider goes back to the default behavior.

 > [!NOTE]
 > - Any changes to permissions - adding, editing, or deleting - can take up to two hours to reflect in Viva Learning.
-> - You can select up to a maximum of ten user groups.
+> - You can select up to a maximum of 10 user groups.
 > - Only Microsoft 365 groups and Mail Enabled Security groups are supported.
-> - Only members of the chosen groups can view the provider and its content within viva learning.
+> - Only members of the chosen groups can view the provider and its content within Viva Learning.

 ![Screenshot of the Provider tab in the Manage Providers modal within Viva Learning](../media/learning/provider-permissions.png)